geodynamics/burnman/Readme.md

 ## Install under Windows

+1. Clone this repository using git (or download it). git can be downloaded from here: https://gitforwindows.org/ There are a number of different ways to use git as installed under windows (command-line, gui).
+Use your favoured method to clone the burnman repository: https://github.com/geodynamics/burnman.git.
+Alternatively, if you don't want to use git, you can download the current master branch from https://github.com/geodynamics/burnman/archive/master.zip.

 To get Python 2.7.x (for example) running under Windows:

-1. Download Python from http://www.python.org/ and install the version at C:\Python27\; the 32-bit version is recommended
+2. Download Python from http://www.python.org/ and install the version at C:\Python27\; the 32-bit version is recommended
-2. Go to http://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy, download "numpy-MKL-1.6.2.win32-py2.7.exe" and install
+3. Go to http://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy, download "numpy-MKL-1.6.2.win32-py2.7.exe" and install
-3. Go to http://www.lfd.uci.edu/~gohlke/pythonlibs/#scipy, download "scipy-0.10.1.win32-py2.7.exe" and install
+4. Go to http://www.lfd.uci.edu/~gohlke/pythonlibs/#scipy, download "scipy-0.10.1.win32-py2.7.exe" and install
-4. Go to http://www.lfd.uci.edu/~gohlke/pythonlibs/#matplotlib, download "matplotlib-1.1.1.win32-py2.7.exe" and install
+5. Go to http://www.lfd.uci.edu/~gohlke/pythonlibs/#matplotlib, download "matplotlib-1.1.1.win32-py2.7.exe" and install
-5. Open Python Shell (IDLE Python GUI)
+6. Open Python Shell (IDLE Python GUI)
-6. File -- Open -- find one of the example files
+7. File -- Open -- find one of the example files
-7. Run the module (or press F5)
+8. Run the module (or press F5)

 ## Start Here